Citi ThankYou Rewards Complete Guide

 Combine Points Across Cards

 If you are the primary account holder with multiple cards, you can combine ThankYou Rewards accounts.
 When your points are combined, they can then automatically be redeemed at the same value as your best card.
-For example, if one of your cards is the Premier card, you will be able to transfer points to airline partners even if the points were earned on a card other than the Premier card.
-Similarly, if you combine other cards with the Rewards+ card, you’ll get a 10% rebate on all award redemptions (up to 10,000 rebated points per year) even if the points originated from a different card.
-If you have both the Premier and the Rewards+ card combined together and you transfer 100K points to a partner program, you'll get 10,000 points back.
+For example, if one of your cards is the Strata Premier card, you will be able to transfer points to airline partners even if the points were earned on another card.
+Similarly, if you combine other cards with the Rewards+ card, you’ll get 10% points back when you redeem on up to 100,000 redeemed points per year (in other words, you'll get up to 10,000 points back per year if you redeem 100,000 points) even if the points originated from a different card.
+If you have both the Strata Premier and the Rewards+ card combined together and you transfer 100K points to a partner program, you'll get 10,000 points back.

 There are some disadvantages to combining points: